exotic-matter-sas/paper-matter-app/docs/api-v1.md

 To use when the `access` token is expired or going to (eg. <1min), it return a fresh new access token to store in place of the previous one.

-You can know when access token is about to expired by parsing the `exp` field inside the decoded access token (split the 3 parts on `.` and base64 url decode the 2nd part OR use a JWT lib to do it).
+You can know when the access token is about to expire by parsing the `exp` field inside the decoded access token (split the 3 parts on `.` and base64 url decode the 2nd part OR use a JWT lib to do it).

 If the token is already expired all authenticated request will returns an `401` error (`{"code": "token_not_valid"}`).

-Eventually the refresh token will also expired (after a longer period), if you're trying to refresh an expired refresh token a specific error will be returned.
-When it occurred you should recall [Get access token](#get-access-token) request and store new token values.
+Eventually the refresh token will also expire (after a longer period), if you're trying to refresh an expired refresh token a specific error will be returned.
+When it occurs, you should recall [Get access token](#get-access-token) request and store new token values.

 **Request body**